 Communication plan: A plan that forms part of the policy outlining how the service will communicate with parents/guardians and staff in relation to the policy.
-The communication plan also describes how parents/guardians and staff will be informed about risk minimisation plans and emergency procedures to be followed when a child diagnosed as at risk of anaphylaxis is enrolled at a service.
+The communication plan also describes how

 Duty of care: A common law concept that refers to the responsibilities of organisations to provide people with an adequate level of protection against harm and all reasonably foreseeable risk of injury.